 If your basement windows are below ground level, you will need to have a well dug underneath the window frame.
-This well needs to be at least 36 inches wide and 36 inches long.
-If the well is more than 44 inches deep, it will need a permanent ladder or steps.
+This well must be at least 36 inches wide and 36 inches long.
+If the well is more than 44 inches deep, it will need an attached ladder or steps.

-It’s easy to add steps when you use timber or concrete blocks in the well.
-Plus, you can incorporate several small landscaping features, like crushed rock or potted plants, to increase your curb appeal.
+Using timber or concrete blocks in the well makes it uncomplicated to install steps.
+Plus, you can include several small landscaping features, like crushed rock or potted plant.

-Basement windows can be located under a deck or porch as long as there’s enough room for an average-sized adult to exit.
-At minimum, there should be 36 inches between the top of the window well and the bottom of the deck or porch joists.
+There should be at least 36 inches between the top of the window well and the bottom of the deck or porch joists.

 Because basement windows are an escape route, they must open from the inside.
-Any screens, grilles or bars need to be removable from the inside.
-Both must be accomplished without keys or tools, because time is critical in an emergency.
+Any screens, grilles or bars need to be removed from the inside without keys or tools.

-It’s also vital that basement windows can completely open.
-The window sash, or the moveable part of the window that holds the glass, shouldn’t impede the opening.
-This helps your family to quickly exit—or first responders to quickly enter.
+It’s also vital that basement windows can open entirely.
+The window sash shouldn’t impede the opening.
+This allows your family to quickly exit—or first responders to quickly enter.

-Local requirements for basement windows may differ.
+Local requirements for basement windows may be different.
 Check with Davenport building officials to learn more about area guidelines.

-There are several types of windows that work well for basements and fulfill building code requirements.
+There are several styles of windows that work well for basements and meet building code requirements.

-Casement windows are a good option for homeowners with less wall space.
-These windows operate like a door, swinging free to provide a spacious opening.
+Casement windows are a good option for not a lot of wall space.
+These windows open like a door, swinging free to provide a wide opening.

-Casement windows are opened by using a handle.
-Pella® casement windows feature a crank that neatly folds away so it won't get in the way of curtains.
+Casement windows open by turning a handle.
+Pella® casement windows use a crank that folds away.
+That way, the crank won't disrupt window treatments.

-Sliding windows are great for homeowners who have a large basement or want extra light.
-These windows have to be bigger because the opening is only half as wide as the window.
-This is due to the horizontal sliding sash.
+Sliding windows are great for adding more light to spacious basements.
+These windows have to be bigger, because the opening is only half as wide as the window.
+This is due to the sash, which slides horizontally.

-Sliding windows are opened by shifting the sash, typically from left to right.
-Some Pella models include extra-durable tandem nylon rollers, which provide even more effortless operation.
+Sliding windows open by shifting the sash from left to right.
+Some Pella models include extra-durable tandem nylon rollers.
+These rollers provide even easier operation.